dauldd/retrieval-app/README.md

 # Document Query Application

-Search application that lets a user upload files and ask questions about their contents.
-The system uses hybrid retrieval combining BM25 keyword matching with semantic embeddings with LLM-based answer generation.
+Search application that lets a user upload files and ask questions about the information within them.
+The system uses hybrid retrieval, combining BM25 keyword matching, semantic embeddings, and incremental indexing, with LLM-based answer generation.

 The purpose of this project was to analyze the performance and interaction of different retrieval methods in document search systems, to explore how hybrid retrieval combining keyword-based and semantic approaches affects result quality, and to allow real-time document queries via FastAPI backend interface.